appbaseio/reactivesearch/content/docs/reactivesearch/vue/advanced/CustomQueries.md

 ### When to use Default Query

 `defaultQuery` is ideally used with data-driven components to impact their own data.
+It is meant to modify the default query which is used by a component to render the UI.

+Some of the valid use-cases are:
+- To modify the query to render the `suggestions` in search components.
+- To modify the `aggregations` in `list` components.
+- To modify the default `results` in `ReactiveList` component.

 For example, in a `SingleList` component showing list of cities you may only want to render cities belonging to India.

 ```js
 :defaultQuery = `() => ({